Hedgehogs are spiny animals who can be domesticated. But one must keep in mind that it is vital to take good care of them.

 Several alternatives are sold at the market but it is the owner’s responsibility to have a close inspection while availing any of these alternatives.
 Let’s go through the alternatives one by one.

-5. Emergency heating solutionsdue to uncertain calamities, one can face a power outbreak.
+- Emergency heating solutions– due to uncertain calamities, one can face a power outbreak.
 It is during those times that you need some backup or an equally good alternative to keep your hedgehogs warm.
 That’s when you can use emergency heating solutions.
 Instant heat packs can be taken into consideration.
 But it should be check time and again so that it helps your pet during the time of need.
 You can also provide body heat to your hedgehog.
 Keep a safe distance and some layers of clothes between you and your pet.
 It is the most natural way to keep it warm and hearty.
 Let the hedgehog breath properly by keeping some space in between.
 It is proved to be an extremely effective formula to help the hedgehogs to keep themselves warm.

 Safety matters the most